Pickle-bi/Capstone-Project/README.md

 # Capstone-Project
-Developing a robust customer churn system for ConnectTel Telecom Company
+Developed a robust customer churn system for ConnectTel Telecom Company .
+This was to help forecast whether a customer would cancel their services or not and in order to implement targeted retention initiatives